(scroll down for UPDATES...)

 • determined the optimal style, placement and materials for the one to be built at MorningStar;

 • and spread the news to the larger community.

 • A highly skilled landscape architect assisted by a college intern have devised a master plan.

 • Funds are being raised from a variety of sources.

-The first workday is on Sunday, February 26, 2017 when volunteers from Lutheran churches, Roman Catholic churches and more, will break ground and create the boundaries of the labyrinth.
-Appropriately, the event will begin with a prayer of dedication, thanksgiving, and praise to the God who calls us together to bring love, hope and healing to the world.
-It’s going to be an exciting year, as the labyrinth takes shape.
+GROUNDBREAKING TOOK PLACE on Sunday, February 26, 2017 when volunteers from Lutheran churches, Roman Catholic churches and local students came together to break ground and create the boundaries of the labyrinth.
+The event began with a prayer of dedication, thanksgiving, blessing the ground and each other, and praise to the God who calls us together to bring love, hope and healing to the world.